pertusa/programming2/strings/strings.md

 cin >> s;
 ```

-If the string contains blank spaces and we want to read them, we can also use the `getline` function that we used for C arrays, although in this case the syntax is different:
+If the string contains blank spaces and we wanted to read them, we could also use the `getline` function, although in this case the syntax is different than the syntax for the C arrays:

 ```cpp
 string s;